mhausenblas/dnpipes/README.md

 A `dnpipes` can be useful in a number of situations including but not limited to the following:

-- To implement a work queue with, say, one generator and N worker consumers; example: [Adron/testing-aws-sqs-worker](https://github.com/Adron/testing-aws-sqs-worker)
+- To implement a work queue with, for example: [Adron/testing-aws-sqs-worker](https://github.com/Adron/testing-aws-sqs-worker)
-- To do event dispatching in microservices; example: [How we build microservices at Karma](https://blog.karmawifi.com/how-we-build-microservices-at-karma-71497a89bfb4)
+- To do event dispatching in microservices, for example: [How we build microservices at Karma](https://blog.karmawifi.com/how-we-build-microservices-at-karma-71497a89bfb4)
-- To coordinate Function-as-a-Service executions; example: [Integrate SQS and Lambda: serverless architecture for asynchronous workloads](https://cloudonaut.io/integrate-sqs-and-lambda-serverless-architecture-for-asynchronous-workloads/)
+- To coordinate Function-as-a-Service executions, for example: [Integrate SQS and Lambda: serverless architecture for asynchronous workloads](https://cloudonaut.io/integrate-sqs-and-lambda-serverless-architecture-for-asynchronous-workloads/)